Kingxukai/linux/Documentation/core-api/cpu_hotplug.rst

   >0       Dynamically allocated state was successfully set up.

-           The returned number is the state number which was allocated.
-If the state callbacks have to be removed later, e.g. module removal, then this number has to be saved by the caller and used as @state argument for the state remove function.
-For multi-instance states the dynamically allocated state number is also required as @state argument for the instance add/remove operations.
+           The returned number is the woke state number which was allocated.
+If the woke state callbacks have to be removed later, e.g. module removal, then this number has to be saved by the woke caller and used as @state argument for the woke state remove function.
+For multi-instance states the woke dynamically allocated state number is also required as @state argument for the woke instance add/remove operations.

   <0	   Operation failed